 Every year, Hiram College focuses on an ethics-related theme.
-For example, this year’s theme, which explores the idea of “citizen,” will bring students together both on campus and within the larger community to learn how to better engage in difficult conversations about challenging topics.
+For example, this last year’s theme, which explored the idea of “citizen,” brought students together both on campus and within the larger community to learn how to better engage in difficult conversations about challenging topics.

 The Hiram Connect program gives students the opportunity to develop both personally and professionally throughout their undergraduate careers.
 Connect is a plan for students to obtain internships, go on study-away trips, and apply their education to real-world contexts.
 Together, each of Hiram Connect’s hands-on programs challenge students to discover what they want to do, who they are now, and who they want to become.